Stride profit falls 14.8pc

 Last August, the company pulled out of plans for an initial public offering to float its office buildings off into a newly listed company and problems in China were cited.

-Problems at Chinese mega-developer Evergrande were referred to by Stride chief executive Philip Littlewood on why the Fabric Property float was canned partly due to problems with China's Evergrande.
+Problems at Chinese mega-developer Evergrande were referred to by Stride chief executive Philip Littlewood on why the Fabric Property float was canned.

 "What's happened is the international property and capital markets have become very volatile.
 In relation to Evergrande, that's an incredibly significant company and there's a perceived contagion associated with that and the knock-on for other property companies in Australia.